 Be a badass and choose to love yourself kindly and gently

-Make a second choice: let that love spread into kind action to others
+Make that second badass choice and let that self-love spread into kind action to others

 Blog by Mary Riitano...